WellthCare

 • Preventive services are always $0.
 Routine physicals, screenings, and standard labs cost you nothing out-of-pocket when used first—before the major medical plan kicks in.

 • Out-of-pocket savings are built in.
 By using WellthCare’s $0-copay care, you reduce the number of services that would normally hit your deductible or co-insurance.
-This immediately lowers your total annual spend.
+That immediately lowers your total annual spend.

 • You earn money back.
 Preventive actions at the WellthCare Store and automatic pension contributions effectively reduce your net out-of-pocket cost—turning some expenses into wealth-building opportunities.